After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

-WASHINGTON (Reuters) - Former New York Mayor Michael Bloomberg ended his U.S. presidential campaign on Wednesday and endorsed new Democratic front-runner Joe Biden, whose bid for the White House streaked ahead with a string of electoral victories on Super Tuesday.
+Former Vice President Biden unexpectedly won at least nine of the 14 states up for grabs on Tuesday, including the major prize of Texas, and stormed ahead in the overall tally of delegates who will choose a presidential nominee at the Democratic convention in July.

-The fight to find the Democrat who will face Republican President Donald Trump in the Nov.
-3 election, is now looking like a two-horse race between former Vice President Biden and leftist U.S. Senator Bernie Sanders of Vermont.
+His strong performance ended leftist U.S. Senator Sanders’ status as the Democratic front-runner and forced former New York Mayor Michael Bloomberg out of the race altogether.

-Bloomberg dropped out after lavish spending out of his own pocket on campaign ads across the United States failed to deliver convincing results on Tuesday, the biggest day of voting in the Democratic nomination campaign with contests in 14 states.
+Bloomberg on Wednesday abandoned his presidential campaign and endorsed Biden, after spending lavishly out of his own pocket on ads across the United States but failing to deliver convincing results on Tuesday, the biggest day of voting in the Democratic nomination campaign with contests in 14 states.

 “A viable path to the nomination no longer exists,” Bloomberg, 78, said in a statement.
 Endorsing Biden, Bloomberg said: “I will work to make him the next president of the United States.”

-Bloomberg did not say whether he would spend part of his fortune to help Biden, but the media billionaire’s absence from the race will help the former vice president.
-Both men appeal to the moderate wing of the Democratic Party.
+The media billionaire did not say whether he would spend part of his fortune to help Biden, but Bloomberg’s absence from the race will help the former vice president.
+Both men appeal to the centrist wing of the Democratic Party.

 In a tweet addressed to Bloomberg, Biden wrote, “I can’t thank you enough for your support—and for your tireless work on everything from gun safety reform to climate change.
 This race is bigger than candidates and bigger than politics.
 It’s about defeating Donald Trump, and with your help, we’re gonna do it.”